 “It seems like I am always running around after him.”

-“I always feels like I have to please them.”
+“I always feel like I have to please them.”

 “I feel like I am on trial.”